WinVector/pyvtreat/pkg/README.md

 [Our PyData LA 2019 talk](https://youtu.be/qMCQFjEV90k) on `vtreat` is a good video introduction to what problems `vtreat` can be used to solve.
+The slides can be found [here](https://github.com/WinVector/Examples/blob/master/PyDataLA2019/vtreat_pydata2019.pdf).

 # Details